 Second Lieutenant Charles Springweller and 3 enlisted men were killed and 12 enlisted men wounded.

-Commanded by Colonel Robert Potter.
-The regiment gained fame by carrying Burnside’s Bridge in charge with the 51st Pennsylvania.
+The 51st New York was commanded by Colonel Robert Potter.
+The regiment gained fame by storming Burnside’s Bridge in a charge with the 51st Pennsylvania.

 From the monument: